 Ice Fishing is permitted.
 Please note there is a daily limit of 1 brown trout, 1 landlocked salmon, and 1 lake trout.

-Hiking the Sleeping Lion Trail at Glimmerglass State Park Seen from the south, Mount Wellington, on the eastern shore of Otsego Lake, is said to resemble a sleeping lion.
+5 Hiking Trails including one accesssible trail - the Sleeping Lion Trail at Glimmerglass State Park Seen from the south, Mount Wellington, on the eastern shore of Otsego Lake, is said to resemble a sleeping lion.
 The loop trail that climbs it from Glimmerglass State Park offers a lovely forested walk through majestic white pines, hemlocks, and hardwoods.
 In addition to this trail, the park offers cross-country ski trails and other recreational facilities.

 Hiking Access The entrance to Glimmerglass State Park is on County Highway 31, 4.3 miles south of US Highway 20 and 8 miles north of Cooperstown.
 After the entrance booth, drive .7 miles, passing a service road on the right, and park on the left.
 To reach the trailhead, return to the service road, pass the gate, and bear left of the road, toward Hyde Hall.
 The trailhead is on the right.
 Hiking Trail Information The Sleeping Lion Trail, about 2.5 miles long, is marked with orange paint blazes.
 It climbs moderately steeply through the hemlock forest and then levels out along the shoulder of the mountain.
 (The summit is on private land.)
 Parts of the trail are quite wet, even in the summer; boots are recommended.
 This is also a good trail for snowshoeing.
 The descent on the west site of the mountain offers views of Otsego Lake through the trees.
 The trail comes out on a road just west of Hyde Hall.
 Turn left on this road, passing Hyde Hall on the way back to the parking lot.